promregator/promregator/docs/documentation.md

 The file then is downloaded to the file called `promregator.json`.
 This file contains references to the corresponding paths of endpoints which support the Single Target Scraping mode.

-Note that the file has to explicitly mention the hostname and the port of your Promregator instance.
+Note that the file has to explicitly mention the hostname and the port of your Promregator instance as it is seen from Prometheus.
 Promregator tries to auto-detect this based on the request retrieved.
 However, for example if Promregator is running in a Docker container, this mechanism may fail.
-You then have to explicitly set the configuration parameters `promregator.discovery.hostname` and `promregator.discovery.port`.
+You then have to explicitly set the configuration parameters `promregator.discovery.hostname` and `promregator.discovery.port` accordingly.
 For further details on these two options, also refer to the (configuration options page)[config.md].

 A sample service discovery configuration at Prometheus then may look like this: